CappyVee/Pizza-w4p/README.md

  Green Pepperoni            +$2
  Onion                      +$3

+ SPECS I DIDN'T THINK TO WRITE INITIALLY: values for input selections need to be converted into something readable before being displayed. instead of "pizza-sm no-meat olive-veg" it should look like "You'll be having a small pizza with no meat and olives."

+ input          output

+ sm-pizza       "You'll be having a small pizza"

+ no-meat        " with no meat"

+ onion-veg      " and onions."

  example:
- LG Pepperoni and Green Pepper Pizza = $15
+ LG Pepperoni and Green Pepper Pizza cost = $15 string = "You'll be having a large pizza with pepperoni and green pepper"

  TODO LIST:
   Build form, make sure the script is identifying the inputs correctly